JuniorHockey.io

 No, that won’t be popular with some folks, and I get it, but for heaven’s sake, get on with your life already.
 It’s clear that if a player is still at the pay-to-play level of the game, in the last year of his eligibility, he’s simply just prolonging the agony of having to grow up and face reality.

-That’s what I got from watching a number of games over the last few days; there are way too many bearded Bobs trying to go out in a blaze of glory after knocking the senses out of a undersized sixteen-year-olds.
+That’s what I got from watching a number of games over the last few years; there are way too many bearded Bobs trying to go out in a blaze of glory after knocking the senses out of a undersized sixteen-year-olds.

 Congratulations Bob, now you can go get a job with your name on the front of the shirt instead of the back.
 Maybe AAU Division I club hockey is about the top of the list for most of these clowns.